tubiz/woo-paystack/README.md

 This is a Paystack payment gateway for WooCommerce.

 Paystack is on a mission to deliver a safe and convenient payment experience for customers and merchants.
-Paystack provide Nigerian & Ghanaian merchants with the tools and services needed to accept online payments from local and international customers using Mastercard, Visa, Verve Cards and Bank Accounts.
+Paystack provide Nigerian & Ghanaian merchants with the tools and services needed to accept online payments from local and international customers using Mastercard, Visa, Verve, Bank Accounts, GTB 737 & Visa QR.

 To signup for a Paystack Merchant account visit their website by clicking [here](https://paystack.com)

-Paystack WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using MasterCard, Visa, Verve Cards and bank accounts.
+Paystack WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Mastercard, Visa, Verve, bank accounts, GTB 737 & Visa QR.

 With this Paystack WooCommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:

-* __MasterCard__
+* __Mastercard__
 * __Visa__
-* __Verve Card__
+* __Verve__
 * __Bank Account__
+* __GTB 737__
+* __Visa QR__

 ### Note